Congee: Philippines

 Lugaw (pronounced /tl/) is the Filipino generic term for rice gruel.
 (Note: "This dish is sometimes referred to as rice porridge and in the Philippines it is usually called lugaw or lugao (from Tagalog).")
 It encompasses a wide variety of dishes, ranging from savory dishes very similar to Chinese-style congee to dessert dishes.
 In the Visayan regions, savory lugaw are known as pospas.
 Lugaw typically use glutinous rice (Tagalog: malagkit; Visayan: pilit).
 It is usually thicker than other Asian congees, retaining the shape of the rice, yet with a similar texture.

 Savory versions of lugaw are flavored with ginger and traditionally topped with scallions and toasted garlic.
 Dried red safflower (kasubha) may also be used as a topping, mainly as a visual garnish and to impart a more appealing yellow tinge to the dish.
 As with Japanese kayu, fish or chicken stock may be used to flavor the broth.
 The most popular variants of lugaw include arroz caldo (chicken), goto (beef tripe), lugaw na baboy (pork), lugaw na baka (beef), and lugaw na tokwa't baboy (diced tofu and pork).
 Other versions can also use tinapa (smoked fish), palakâ (frog legs), utak (brain [of pig]), dilà (tongue [of pig]), and litid ([beef] ligaments).
 They are traditionally seasoned with calamansi, fish sauce (patís), soy sauce (toyò), and black pepper.
 It is often served to the ill and the elderly, and is favored among Filipinos living in colder climates because it is warm, soft, and easy to digest.

 Dessert versions of lugaw include champorado (lugaw with home-made chocolate topped with milk), binignit (lugaw in coconut milk with various fruits and root crops), and ginataang mais (lugaw with sweet corn and coconut milk), among others.
 Like the savory versions, they are usually eaten for breakfast, but can also be eaten as a snack.
 In Hiligaynon-speaking areas, lugaw may refer to binignit.

 Singapore

 In Singapore, Teochew porridge or Singapore-style porridge is a version of Singapore congee.
 In Singapore, it is considered a comfort food for both breakfast and supper.
 Teochew porridge dishes are often accompanied by various small plates of side dishes.
 Usually, it is served as a banquet of meats, fish egg and vegetables eaten with plain rice porridge.
 The recipes that early immigrants prepared in Singapore have been modified over the generations to suit local tastes.
 Singapore Teochew style porridge is usually consumed with a selection of Singaporean Chinese side dishes.
-There is no fixed list of side dishes, but in Singapore, accompaniments typically include lor bak (braised pork), steamed fish, stir-fried water spinach (kangkong goreng), salted egg, fish cake, tofu, omelette, minced meat, braised tau kway, Hei Bee Hiang (fried shrimp chilli paste), and vegetables.
+There is no fixed list of side dishes, but in Singapore, accompaniments typically include lor bak (braised pork), steamed fish, stir-fried water spinach (kangkong goreng), salted egg, fish cake, tofu, omelette, minced meat, braised tau kwa, Hei Bee Hiang (fried shrimp chilli paste), and vegetables.